rittmananalytics/mome/README.md

 -   removing the original proprietary electronic game board (PCB) inside a cabinet,
 -   replacing it with a computer (a PC) and
 -   interfacing it (display, controls, sound etc.)
+-   flashing required MOLAP engine drivers and application software into a game cartridge

+Note that you must legally own the original MOLAP engine hardware and software to use with MOME.

 # License